 Yeah, you may as well just give me a bowl of sloppy joe meat and forget the bun all together.

 Making Our Recipe For Healthy Sloppy Joes

-In recent years, I’ve tried to show restraint when we have Sloppy Joes.
-I know all that meat and sticky, sweet sauce really isn’t the healthiest option.
+In recent years, I’ve tried to show restraint when we have sloppy joes.
+I know all that sticky, sweet sauce really isn’t the healthiest option.

-Tim was a bit skeptical about throwing veggies into a beloved meat lover’s meal.
-But, after one bite, we both agreed that there is absolutely no reason to go back to making Sloppy Joes the old way.
+Tim was a bit skeptical about throwing veggies into his beloved, meat lover’s meal.
+But, after one bite, we both agreed that there is absolutely no reason to go back to making sloppy joes the old way.

 We found a balance.

 Using Meat And Veggies in Sloppy Joes For A Complete Meal